CipherEnigma8398/Clue-4/README.md

 Decode the final enigma and claim your triumph.

-Message : 1l zvs9 bo fl...
+Message : 1l zvq9 do fl...

 Your quest continues on a domain where our event's spirit thrives.
 Incorporate the secret number into the URL of our celebration’s heart to unlock the next revelation.